Skip to Content

 Life insurance and mental health explained

-This guide covers how psychological issues impact life cover.
+This guide covers how mental health conditions may impact life cover.
 We look at life insurance for conditions such as depression, anxiety and bi-polar.
 As well as exploring what insurers might ask during your application.

 What is a mental health condition?

-Mental illness covers a wide range of conditions.
+Mental health issues covers a wide range of conditions.
 It can be any disorder that affects your mood, behaviour or thinking.
-They are long-term disorders that often require treatment.
-Mental illnesses include depression, anxiety, bi-polar, schizophrenia, eating disorders and more.
+Mental health conditions include depression, anxiety, bi-polar, schizophrenia, eating disorders and more.
 The NHS reports that one in four people in the UK will face a mental health issue at some point in their lives.1

 Does life insurance cover mental health conditions?